 Enlil continued to be worshiped up through the reign of Hammurabi when the Babylonian god Marduk, son of Enki, became supreme.
 Marduk, hero of the Enuma Elish, was represented as defeating the forces of chaos, creating human beings and the earth they lived on, and establishing law and agriculture.
 The most important qualities of Enlil (and some of Enki's) were absorbed into Marduk, who then became the king of the gods not only for the Babylonians but, as the son of Assur, of the Assyrians.

-From the Early Dynastic Period until Hammurabi's reign, Enlil was worshiped at his temple in Nippur, the most important religious site in southern Mesopotamia other than Eridu (associated with Enki).
+From the Early Dynastic Period (2900-2334 BCE) until Hammurabi's reign, Enlil was worshiped at his temple in Nippur, the most important religious site in southern Mesopotamia other than Eridu (associated with Enki).
 According to scholar Jeremy Black, Enlil was so powerful and awe-inspiring that "the other gods might not even look upon his splendour" (76).
+The hymn known as Enlil in the E-kur (also Enlil A) describes his temple at Nippur as dazzling.
 From Nippur, his worship spread north to Akkad and throughout Sumer, with temples at Kish, Lagash, Babylon, and other cities.
-Worship of Enlil, as with other Mesopotamian gods, focused on the temple and temple complex which served multiple purposes for the community.
+Worship of Enlil, as with other Mesopotamian gods, focused on the temple-ziggurat and temple complex which served multiple purposes for the community.

 There were no temple services, as one would understand them today, but the temple still served as an integral aspect of every city.
 People would worship Enlil by bringing offerings with supplications or in thanks for gifts given, and the god's statue and inner sanctum would be cared for by the high priest.
 As was customary throughout Mesopotamia and Egypt, none but the high priest could enter the presence of the god or commune with him in the temple, and most people's interactions with their deities were through private rituals at home or public festivals.